 This is an unpaid (volunteer) position.
 However, BBPP will provide housing (tents or a room and bed when at another BBPP facility), food and local transportation.
 You are expected to provide international transportation to and from Malabo, Equatorial Guinea (± $2000 for a round trip flight from US), medical and evacuation insurance, appropriate immunizations (yellow fever) and medications (anti-malarial medications).
 Non-US citizens will need to apply for a visa to enter Equatorial Guinea.
 We will try to obtain a letter of invitation through the local university in Malabo but cannot guarantee a visa.
 If you chose to apply for and accept the 5-month commitment, international travel expenses will be reimbursed.

 Field assistants work under the supervision of Juan Cruz Ondo Nze (BBPP Research Coordinator), Drexel Graduate Students & UNGE Researchers, David Montgomery (BBPP In-Country Manager), and Dr. Mary Katherine Gonder (BBPP Director & Drexel University Associate Professor).
 They are encouraged to participate in all aspects of field research, outreach, and conservation activities during their stay on Bioko Island.

 - Field assistants are expected to be at least 21 years old.

 - Field assistants are REQUIRED to have:

-Please send a cover letter, CV and contact information for 3 references to Dana Venditti at firstname.lastname@example.org.
+Please send a cover letter, CV and contact information for 3 references to both Dana Venditti (firstname.lastname@example.org) and Juan Cruz Ondo Nze (email@example.com).
 The cover letter and/or CV should clearly detail applicants’ level of Spanish proficiency.